Review: BMW X3

 There’s plenty of poise and pace for those that want it, while the refinement and comfort on offer will keep others just as pleased.
 There’s just one issue for the X3, at least in 20d form as tested here, and that issue is the 30d model.

 With an extra two cylinders and an extra litre of capacity, the larger engined model adds a serious amount of extra grunt without affecting economy seriously.
-It’s a vastly more entertaining option and, if there’s not much in the monthly lease cost, it’s where your money should go.
+It’s a vastly more entertaining option and, in terms of leasing options if there’s not much in the monthly lease cost, it’s where your money should go.

 Model tested: BMW X3 xDrive 20d M Sport